Julenasti/intro_tidyverse/04-scripts/EBD/intro_tidyverse.md

 ---
-title: "Introduction to The Tidyverse for data analyses"
+title: "Introduction to The Tidyverse for data analysis"
 author: "Julen Astigarraga"
 date: "15/06/2022"
 output: